-Michael Warren: Warren, a native of Clinton, assumed the role of Director of Public Safety in March 2016.
-Before coming to Mississippi College, Warren retired as Chief of
+Michael Warren: Warren assumed the role of Director of Public Safety in March 2016.
+Before coming to Mississippi College, Warren was the Chief of Police for the

-Police for the Clinton, MS Police Department.
-Warren started as a dispatcher in 1982 at the Clinton Police Department.
-He subsequently served as a Patrolman, Patrol Sergeant, Patrol Lieutenant, and Police Captain supervising police records, communications, personnel and support services.
-Warren was appointed Chief of Police in 2013.
-During his 34-year law enforcement career, Warren was certified as a Level III accident reconstructionist and received training in response to terrorist bombings and post-blast investigations.
-He received training in the FEMA Incident Command System, police supervision, criminal investigations as well as command and police executive level training.
-Warren also assisted in planning and coordinating several multiagency disaster and crisis response training scenarios.
+Clinton, Mississippi Police Department.
+At that department, he started as a dispatcher in 1982.
+From there, he rose through the ranks of Sergeant, Lieutenant, and Captain before being appointed Chief in 2013.
+During his 34-year law enforcement career, Warren was certified as a Level III accident reconstructionist, and received training in response to terrorist bombings and postblast investigations.
+He received training in the FEMA Incident Command System, and numerous state and local anti-terrorism activities.
+Warren also assisted in planning and coordinating several multi-agency disaster and crisis response training scenarios.
 He also serves on the Executive Board of the Jackson Division FBI Joint Terrorism Task Force.
 Prior to joining the Clinton Police Department, Warren graduated from the Clinton High School, and received a degree in Criminal Justice from Hinds Community College.
-He spent ten years in the Army, and served in Operation Desert Shield/Storm as a Sergeant First Class Platoon Sergeant in a military police company.
+He spent ten years in the Army, and served in Desert Storm as a Sergeant First Class in a military police unit.